OzanOral/Article_Finder/README.md

 Contributing
 Contributions to improve the script or extend its capabilities are welcome.
 Please feel free to fork the repository and submit pull requests.

+** Old commits were deleted intentionally.
+Because they contained some sensitive information.

 #License